 You’ll also want to consider content upgrades.
 These types of freebies

-are based, on the topics of specific posts.
+are related to topics of specific posts.

 If you use themes and write a month-long series around one topic,

-lot of time because you can reuse the same content upgrade
+you a lot of time because you can reuse the same content upgrade

 throughout the entire month.